Research

 Medical professionalism: Including the teaching and assessment of professionalism, this theme features the legal and ethical frameworks that define professional behaviours.

-You can find a full list of RCSI publications in health professions education here.
+You can find RCSI publications in health professions education here.

 Read more about research in the area of Health Professions Education at RCSI.